 The secret to a perfect picnic?
 You’ll need good company, the right amount of festive activities and, of course, a star-studded menu.
 It might seem daunting to plan, but we’ve got your back.
-Check out our ultimate guide for planning a picnic.
+Check out our guide to how to plan a picnic.

 Make a “July Jack-o-Lantern”

 Looking for ways to occupy the kids and recycle those tin cans you opened when prepping the cookout’s baked beans?
 Try making a red, white and blue candle holder from the can!
 Just poke holes in the sides, then let your kiddos paint on some stripes and put a tea light inside.
 Once it gets dark, their little luminaries will glow like jack-o’-lanterns in July.
 Here’s an acrylic paint kit to get you started.

 If the weather is warm, a fun and refreshing water balloon fight can add some excitement to your holiday.
 Just invest in some red, white and blue balloons!
 Bonus: The extra water balloons can double as a drink cooler, using cold balloons like ice.

 We can’t think of a better way to end the day than with a night under the stars—but you don’t need to drive to a campground to pitch a tent and start a campfire.
 Instead, set up site in your backyard—we’ve even got a guide to backyard camping.
 Once the tent is set, you can share stories around the campfire, study constellations and snack on your favorite camping recipes.

 What’s a summer gathering without yard games?
 Whether you prefer bocce ball, cornhole or spikeball, playing outdoor games makes enjoying the weather all the better.

 Start your holiday on the right note by attending a Fourth of July parade.
 Don’t forget to wear red, white and blue!